GMH-Code/PK2/README.md

     Left Alt           - Walk
     Space              - Use item
     Esc                - Open in-game menu

+### Gamepad / Joystick Controls

+If you want to use a physical game controller, you can toggle this feature on or off in *Controls* > *Use Keyboard* or *Use Game Controller*.

+Once enabled, you can then attach and use physical gamepads at any time.
+Activate the controller you want to use by pressing a button whilst the game is running.

+The primary analogue stick should always move Pekka; the D-Pad and other buttons can be configured in the menu.

+### Building the Desktop Version of the Game

 If you are interested in building a standalone application, this project should be capable of compiling working desktop apps for Windows and Linux, but this is untested.